wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/design-app/includes/design-data-structure.md

 > [!div class="mx-imgBorder"]
 > ![Diagram of available data sources.](../media/data.png)

 Perhaps the data that you're working with is 10+ years old, but your users only need access to the last three years' worth of data.
-At that point, it'd be beneficial to do some data cleaning before you import it into your environment.
+At that point, it would be beneficial to do some data cleaning before you import it into your environment.
 It's also a good time to remove duplicate records, inaccurate records, and other data that will be irrelevant to the tasks that users will be completing in the application.
 Additionally, you should analyze the contents of legacy fields and identify any that are rarely used.
 If these fields aren't needed in the new system, it might not make sense to migrate data from them.

-Cleaning up data won't only display relevant data to users, it'll also help you identify data storage capacity.
+Cleaning up data won't only display relevant data to users, it will also help you identify data storage capacity.
 Exceeding storage capacity is one of the greatest setbacks that an enterprise can encounter during the deployment of Microsoft Power Apps.

 Analyzing the existing data also allows you to identify columns or fields that you need to add to your app.
 You can create a plan that describes which origin fields will match which destination fields and how these fields will appear after migration.